 An Ideal Rotational Motion Sensor reports the difference between the motions at its two connection ports.

-If you want to extract the absolute motion at its R port, connect the C port to a mechanical reference block that grounds that port to zero motion.
+To extract the absolute motion at its R port, connect the C port to a mechanical reference block that grounds that port to zero motion.

 The Variable Ratio Transmission block accepts the continuously

 varying gear ratio as a physical signal Simulink signal through

 this example, create a variable signal for the gear ratio with a Signal

 Builder block from the Simulink block library and Simulink-PS Converter

 block.
 Build a signal that rises with constant slope from 1 to 2 over